telerik/blazor-docs/components/treelist/drag-drop.md

 ### Drag and Drop a Row between TreeLists

-When you drap and drop items from one instance of the TreeList to another, the `OnRowDrop` event fires for both instances of the component.
+When you drap and drop items from one instance of the TreeList to another, the `OnRowDrop` event fires for both instances of the component so you can update both their data sources.
 All instances must be bound to the same model.

 ````Component
 <TelerikTreeList Data="@Data"